jcusnxj/myEleventy/src/en/page/index.md

     key: Home
     order: 1
 ---
-As for that domain, I was worried it would attract people.
+Welcome!

-Notebook.
+Personal notes on things that interest me.
 Something in the way of a [digital garden](https://maggieappleton.com/garden-history).

 Generated with [11ty](https://www.11ty.dev) and hosted on [Netlify](https://www.netlify.com).